Hossein Hosseini (footballer, born 1992)

-Seyed Hossein Hosseini (حسین حسینی; born 30 June 1992) is an Iranian professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Esteghlal and the Iran national team.
+Hossein Hosseini (حسین حسینی; born 30 June 1992) is an Iranian professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Sepahan and the Iran national team.

 Club career

 2010–2012: Early career and debut with Bargh Shiraz

 Hosseini started his career with Bargh Shiraz.
 He mostly benched and made just two league appearances in two seasons.

 Esteghlal

-As summer 2012, Hosseini joined Esteghlal signing a three-year contract.
+In the summer of 2012, Hosseini joined Esteghlal signing a three-year contract.
 Later in an interview with Navad, he revealed that he declined a huge offer from Persepolis to join the team he supported during his childhood.
 This claim was later confirmed by Mohammad Rouyanian who was Persepolis' chairman at the time.

 On 9 July 2013, he made his debut in a friendly against Dynamo Kyiv in which he conceded a goal as Esteghlal beat their opponent 2–1.
 His first competitive appearance for Esteghlal was in Hazfi Cup against Caspian Qazvin on 10 December 2013.